 The monumental building in which De Salon van Fagel is located has a long, partly royal history.
 It was built in 1701 by architect Daniel Marot, who designed several palaces in The Hague, including Kneuterdijk Palace.
 The original name of the building was 'House Fagel' after Francois Fagel, the longest-serving clerk of the States General.
 In 1859, King Willem III bought the building, which remained in his possession for thirty years.
 The 'dome of Fagel', part of the former house, is now part of the garden of Noordeinde Palace.
 Many original details have been preserved in De Salon van Fagel, such as the beautiful ceiling and the fireplaces.

-De Salon van Fagel is located between Noordeinde and the palace gardens.
-Noordeinde is one of the best-known shopping areas in the old centre of The Hague.
-In addition to King Willem-Alexander's working palace, Noordeinde Palace, the chic Noordeinde district is primarily known for its distinctive fashion boutiques, galleries and art and antiques dealers, located in beautiful art nouveau buildings.
-Jewellers, antique dealers and galleries are interspersed with coffee cafés and restaurants, which makes Noordeinde worth visiting for anyone.
+Fagel's Salon is located between Noordeinde and the palace garden.
+Noordeinde in The Hague is one of the most famous shopping areas in the Netherlands.
+In addition to the Noordeinde Palace, the working palace of King Willem-Alexander, the chic Noordeinde in the old center of The Hague is best known for the characteristic fashion boutiques, galleries, antique and art shops located in beautiful Art Nouveau buildings.
+The jewelers, antique dealers and galleries in combination with the coffee cafés and restaurants make Noordeinde worth a visit for everyone.

-Noordeinde is easy to reach by car, tram and bike.
-There are plenty of parking opportunities in the vicinity.
-The nearest parking garages are Noordeinde parking in Heulstraat and Parkstraat parking garage in Oranjestraat.
-Noordeinde is a fifteen-minute walk from Central Station.
-A number of trams stop at the Kneuterdijk stop.
-The rest of The Hague is also easy to reach from Noordeinde.
+Noordeinde is easily accessible by car, tram and bicycle.
+There are many parking options in the area.
+The nearest parking garages are parking Noordeinde in Heulstraat and parking garage Parkstraat in Oranjestraat.
+From Central Station you can walk to Noordeinde in fifteen minutes.
+Several trams also stop at the Kneuterdijk stop.
+The rest of the city center of The Hague is also easily accessible from Noordeinde.